knzai/knzai.github.io/content/posts/ruby_enum_for.md

 ```
 By returning an [Enumerator](https://ruby-doc.org/core-2.6/Enumerator.html) from your arbitrarily named (unlike implementing `Enumerable` via `#each`) traversal methods, you allow them to be chained as usual with `#map` (or any of the other similar methods).
 And you can then just call these methods directly from your `#each` implementation, making the enumerable methods work when called directly on an instance of the class (defaulting to depth).

 Oh also make sure to deref/splat the children into your stack on breadth, so you don't mutate the children list directly.
 I didn't catch that till I added the tests to make sure you could repeat traversals safely.
-Which shows that tests are nice.
-Rust definitely would have made all this trickier... but in return would have caught that upfront.
+Which shows that tests are nice... but Rust would have caught that upfront (but also made this all quite a bit trickier.
+Tradeoffs).

 In case it's of interest, here's the rest of the basic class:
 ```ruby